Radamel Falcao: Style of play

-He is often regarded as one of the greatest strikers of his generation and as one of the greatest Colombian footballers of all time.
-In his prime before his ACL injury, he was widely considered one of the best strikers in the world.
-Some media outlets regarded him as the best.
-Falcao's talents have been recognized by many footballers and managers.
-Former Atletico Madrid president Enrique Cerezo thought Falcao was the "best striker in the world" and that he "wouldn't swap him for Cristiano Ronaldo or Lionel Messi."
-Former Barcelona and current Manchester City manager Pep Guardiola described him as "sensational" and as one of the most talented in the world.
-Before Falcao's ACL injury, Fabio Capello considered him to be on the same level as Lionel Messi and Cristiano Ronaldo.
-Hernán Crespo said Falcao was the best of "human players", also mentioning that Ronaldo and Messi are "on another level."
-Former Atlético Madrid teammate Gabi said in 2012 that he thought Falcao was the best at heading the ball and finishing in the world.
-Lionel Messi spoke highly on him: he said, "Falcao is a great player: his quality on the ball and the way he shoots are really impressive."

 Falcao has also influenced numerous younger players of the next generation through not only his style of play but leadership and professionalism as well.
 Argentinian footballer, Lautaro Martínez, declared that Radamel Falcao was his childhood idol and the player who "inspired" him in every aspect.
 French footballer, Kylian Mbappé, has stated, "He was like a teacher to me.
 He’s someone who always wants to score, but he left me the space to express myself.
 I think I'm the luckiest player in our squad, because I'm at the start of my career and get to play alongside a top striker like Radamel.
 He's made his mark on the history of the game and scored a huge number of goals."
 Mbappé after playing with Falcao would go on to become one of the best players and forwards in the world.